|

 meaning "violet flower."

-LAURETTA:
+- LAURETTA:

-Italian diminutive form of Latin Laura,
+Italian diminutive form of Latin Laura

-meaning "little laurel."
+("laurel"), meaning "little laurel tree."

-LEONORA:
+- LEONORA:

 meaning "foreign; the other."

-LETIZIA:
+- LETIZIA:

-Italian form of Latin Laetitia, meaning
+Italian form of Latin Lætitia, meaning

 "happiness."

-LIA:
+- LIA:

 Italian form of Hebrew Leah,